GBert/CP2104_GPIO/README.md

 Using as PIC programmer
 -----------------------
-The original code from http://dev.kewl.org/k8048/Doc/ is able to programm a wide range of PICs in Low Voltage Programming (aka LVP) mode.
+The original [k8048 code](http://dev.kewl.org/k8048/Doc/) is able to programm a wide range of PICs in Low Voltage Programming (aka LVP) mode.
 There is an inplementation using cheap USB to serial converters like the CP2102 based boards.
 But you run ouf of output pins if you have PICs with PGM pin.
 I've modified the original code to use the GPIOs on CP2104 boards which are able to do it.